snaqviApps/Movie-Mappers/README.md

   This app demonstrates theoratical approach of simpler to more complex architecture and design pattern while displaying list of Movies featuring,
    - Separation of concerns
-   - sealed Interface for state management
+   - Compose
    - repository pattern
-   - Compose
+   - state management (sealed Interface)

 # Movies' list